shamim0754/designpattern/readme.md

 ```

 ## Abstract Factory pattern ##
 Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
-Each generated factory can give the objects as per the Factory pattern.
+A creational methods returning the factory itself which in turn can be used to create another abstract/interface type
+It is considered as another layer of abstraction over factory pattern

+### JDK Usage ###
+1. javax.xml.parsers.DocumentBuilderFactory#newInstance()
+2. javax.xml.transform.TransformerFactory#newInstance()
+3. javax.xml.xpath.XPathFactory#newInstance()